wrc042/OpenMPExample/README.md

 ## Usage

-Now only tested on Ubuntu 20.04.
+Now only tested on Ubuntu 20.04 with GCC and Windows 11 with MSVC.

 ```bash
 mkdir build